Rparmar01/WatchguardRecommendationModel/README.md

 # WatchguardRecommendationModel
-Watchguard repository for the ensemble video tagging model
+Watchguard repository for the ensemble video tagging model.

 See slite design doc for details.